-Senior Policy Advisor, US Department of State
+Senior Advisor, Department of Treasury

 During Asian American and Pacific Islander (AAPI) Heritage Month in May, New America recognized rising AAPI leaders in the national security and foreign policy space.
 Clara Kim was one of three SSP alumni celebrated as 2020 Asian American Pacific Islander National Security & Foreign Policy Next Generation Leaders.

 While in SSP, Clara worked at the Department of State’s intelligence and research bureau but wanted to transition to foreign policy analysis.
 With an SSP concentration in International Security and a focus on East Asia security, she made that transition: Clara is now a Senior Policy Advisor at State and previously served as Country Director for Korea Policy for the Department of Defense.

 “Five years ago, when I was in the program, East Asian security was an emerging field.”
 The course “China and Its Military,” taught by Oriana Mastro, gave her a unique insight into security in East Asia when few specialist courses focused on security and military strategy in the region.

 Clara grew up in a diverse community in New Jersey, but when she joined the Intelligence Community, she was struck by the lack of diversity.
 Clara was the only East-Asian American, from a component of 300 people.
 It was at this point she realized the rarity of diversity in the working world.